 Anyway, once you supply Unix with a name, it hands back to you a stream of bits.
 Now, despite that this is pretty indisputably the lowest-level picture you could possibly get of anything, at least we can build on top of it.

 I wrote previously about misfeatures of plain text.
-I realize now it's really about concrete versions of the general problems I describe above.
+Looking deeper, we might see those misfeatures are really about concrete examples of the general problems I describe above.

-While I've been harping on about files, everything I'm saying applies really to all bytearray based constructs such as sockets and file streams.
-I'd say the mainstream operating systems are all bytearray oriented operating systems.
-They provides a large hierarchical key value store of bytearrays (the file system), inter process communication via bytearrays, and deliberately treat these bytearrays as opaque.
+While I've been harping on about files, everything I’m saying applies really to all opaque byte-array based constructs such as sockets and file streams.
+I’d say the mainstream operating systems are all byte-array oriented operating systems.
+They provides a large hierarchical key value store of byte-arrays (the file system), inter process communication via byte-arrays, and intentionally treat these byte-arrays as opaque.

 While I agree with the first two, I don’t find them a compelling defense of the file idea.
 The level of abstractions offered by a system determine a lot about how the system is used, what power it provides and the context that higher level structures evolve within.
 We'll probably always have NAND gates at some level but if that were the level of abstraction available, we’d be building very different systems.

 Here’s a quick thought experiment—say Unix had originally provided a standard byte syntax to represent a link to a file that can be embedded within another file.
 How would this simple addition affect the evolution of programming languages, text editors, file formats and other tooling?
 For languages, a possible emergent pattern could be to store each code function in a distinct file while keeping links to the functions in a module file.
 Another possible pattern might be to use links instead of import statements.
 Since links would be a system wide standard, all editors would allow traversing the embedded links.
 New tools would be designed with links in mind.